Quasi periodic Hamiltonian Motions, Scale Invariance, Harmonic Oscillators

 Furthermore $\KK_n$ is seen from Eq.\equ{e4.13} to be close to the identity within $\g_8 \h_n\d_n^{-c_8}$.
 Hence the iteration of the renormalization procedure defines a sequence of transformations $\KK_n$ under the only initial condition in Eq.\equ{e4.14} with $\g_9,c_9,\ch^{-1}$ large enough.

-In the polydisk $\CC_{\r_n,\k_n}$ the motions starting with $\V A_n=\V0$ and (say)$\Ba=\V0$ become closer and closer to the motion of a harmonic oscillator with frequency spectrum $\Bo_0$ and in the limit $n\to\infty$ all motions in the ``polydisk'' (degenerated to a torus $\V 0\times \TT^\ell$) are harmonic with spectrum $\Bo_0$ This is checked simply by remaking that the motion of the initial data is, if observed in an {\it arbitrarily fixed time $t$}, is superxponentially close to the harmonic motion $\V A=\V 0,\Ba(t)=\Ba+\Bo_0t$.
+In the polydisk $\CC_{\r_n,\k_n}$ the motions starting with $\V A_n=\V0$ and (say)$\Ba=\V0$ become closer and closer to the motion of a harmonic oscillator with frequency spectrum $\Bo_0$ and in the limit $n\to\infty$ all motions in the ``polydisk'' (degenerated to a torus $\V 0\times \TT^\ell$) are harmonic with spectrum $\Bo_0$.
+This is checked simply by remarking that the motion of the initial data is, if observed in an {\it arbitrarily fixed time $t$}, is superxponentially close to the harmonic motion $\V A=\V 0,\Ba(t)=\Ba+\Bo_0t$.
 The torus on which the motion is quasi periodic is the limit of the tori with equations $\V A=\V a_n+\BX_n(\V a_n,\Ba'), \Ba=\Ba'+\BD_n(\V a_n,\Ba')$ which is the torus which at the $n$-th iteration of the renormalization has coordinates $\V a_n,\Ba')$.
-The successive corrections to $\V a_n$ and to the functions $\BX_n,\BD_n$ tend to $0$ superxponentially and the limits
+The successive corrections to $\V a_n$ and to the functions $\BX_n,\BD_n$ tend to $0$ superxponentially and their limits \be \V a_\infty, \ \BX_\infty(\Ba'),\ \BD_\infty(\Ba'), \qquad \Ba'\in T^\ell \Eq{e5.9}\ee define an invariant torus on which motion is $\Ba'\to \Ba'+\Bo_0 t$.